TwinsMaj/booking-app/README.md

 ### Running Tests

-- `npm run test:watch` to run tests
+- `npm run test:watch` to run tests (This would fail as jest is doesn't play well with integration tests).
+- use `npm run test:watch -- users.test.ts` to run tests for users.
+Run this test first
+- user `npm run test:watch -- bookings.test.ts` to run tests for Bookings.

 ### TODO